syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 33 - straight into the nether.md

 + does not find any

 - Dalynn notices 2 quicklings who suddenly arrived in the prison
-- Ember knows they're switches
+- Ember knows they're snitches
 - eyes + ears of Casgrad

 > "Snitches.
 Stitches?" - Ember